mvaganov/CmdLineAsteroids/notes.md

 while we are in the drawing code, we should add a method to draw lines. this creates a thin rectangle, with the center of two of it's opposite edges at the given start and end coordinate.

+Vec2 needs some additional math to support this math.

+`scene`
 ```
 ...
 		public float MagnitudeSqr => x * x + y * y;